nguy/artview/docs/source/script_tutorial.rst

 Tutorial: Writing your own Script
 =================================

-    This Section is intended as a walk-through for the creation of custom script in ARTview.
+    This tutorial is intended as a walk-through for the creation of a custom script in ARTview.
 It is also useful to understand how to use the ARTview package.
-It covers the basics of starting components and how to make they interact with each other.
+It covers the basics of starting components and how to make them interact with each other.

 The Basics
 ----------

-    Artview run over PyQt, therefore before using any component you need to start a PyQt application.
+    Artview runs with PyQt, therefore before using any component you need to start a PyQt application.
 After defining what you want, you need to get it to run, otherwise windows will not respond.
-Your basic script look like
+Your basic script will look like
     this:

     .. code-block:: python